 Hill’s Prescription Diet i/d Digestive Care has been a “gold standard” sensitive stomach food for decades.
 Its formula has changed a bit in the last few years and more variety has been added to its line, including tasty “stew” canned options.

 Hill’s i/d is a low-fat “intestinal” diet that contains easily digested proteins and carbohydrates, as well as a balance of vitamins and minerals suitable for adult and senior dogs.
-It is sometimes called the “balanced chicken and rice diet” for dogs – bland, low-fat homemade chicken and rice is often well-tolerated by dogs with sensitive stomachs.
+It is sometimes called the “balanced chicken and rice diet” for dogs – bland, low-fat homemade chicken and rice are often well-tolerated by dogs with sensitive stomachs.

 Many of these dogs do well on homemade chicken and rice, but this type of diet is not recommended, as it is incredibly nutritionally deficient and should not be fed long-term.
 Hill’s takes ‘chicken and rice’ to the next level by making it convenient, affordable, and nutritionally balanced for safe short or long-term feeding.

-If your veterinarian prefers Royal Canin Gastrointestinal or if Hill’s i/d isn’t available, this is an excellent alternative dog food for sensitive stomachs.
+If your veterinarian prefers Royal Canin Gastrointestinal or if Hill’s i/d isn’t available, this is excellent alternative dog food for sensitive stomachs.
 Royal Canin also has a ‘high energy’ option, which is best for dogs in poor body condition or those that are very active.
 If your dog is at risk for or suffers from chronic pancreatitis, Royal Canin’s ‘low fat’ gastrointestinal diet is an excellent choice.
-Deborah Shores, DVM also wrote a list of most common vet recommended dog foods if you’d like to explore other alternatives of what your veterinarian is likely to recommend.
+Deborah Shores, DVM also wrote a list of most common vet recommended dog foods if you'd like to explore other alternatives to what your veterinarian is likely to recommend.

 Food Intolerances and Allergy